 The resources are invaluable to researchers - scholars and journalists who want to shed some light on the obscure aspects of modern history.
-However, the archives are also accessible to individuals seeking information on family members persecuted by the Nazi or Soviet regimes.
+However, the archives are also accessible to individuals seeking information on family members persecuted by the German or Soviet regimes of the 20th century.

 For such queries, the Center for Information on the Victims of WWII has been created.
-Individuals trying to track their relatives oppressed by the Nazi Germany and/or Soviet Union may apply for information at ofiary@ipn.gov.pl, and we'll see if we're able to help.
+Individuals trying to track their relatives oppressed by the German Reich and/or Soviet Union may apply for information at ofiary@ipn.gov.pl.